 In particular, many gay and lesbian people are already in same-sex relationships that are equivalent to heterosexual relationships in essential respects.
 Allowing same-sex couples to marry would give them access to the legal, social, and economic support that already facilitate and strengthen heterosexual marriages, with all of the psychological and health benefits associated with that support.
-It would also end the antigay stigma imposed by the State through its same-sex marriage ban.
+It would also end the antigay stigma imposed by the State through its ban on marriage rights for same-sex couples.

 In addition, a large number of children are currently being raised by lesbians and gay men, both in same-sex couples and as single parents.
 Ending the prohibition on marriage for same-sex partners is in the best interest of the children being raised by these parents.
 Empirical research has consistently shown that lesbian and gay parents do not differ from heterosexuals in their parenting skills, and their children do not show any deficits compared to children raised by heterosexual parents.
 It is the quality of parenting that predicts children's psychological and social adjustment, not the parents' sexual orientation or gender.
 If their parents are allowed to marry, the children of same-sex couples will benefit from the legal stability and other familial benefits that marriage provides, as well as from elimination of state-sponsored stigmatization of their families.
-By contrast, the argument that banning same-sex marriage will encourage gay men and lesbians who wish to conceive and raise children to do so in heterosexual marriage relationships, and that promoting such arrangements is in the best interest of children, is not supported by research or clinical experience.
+By contrast, the argument that banning marriage rights for same-sex couples will encourage gay men and lesbians who wish to conceive and raise children to do so in heterosexual marriage relationships, and that promoting such arrangements is in the best interest of children, is not supported by research or clinical experience.